ashitaka1/viam-batch-provisioner/README.md

 # Viam Batch Provisioner

-Zero-touch provisioning for x86 Linux machines (PXE) and Raspberry Pis (SD card).
+Low-touch provisioning for x86 Linux machines (PXE) and Raspberry Pis (SD card).
 Installs Ubuntu or Raspberry Pi OS, configures user accounts, SSH, WiFi, and optionally deploys [Viam](https://viam.com) agent + credentials and [Tailscale](https://tailscale.com) VPN.

 ## What it does

-Plug in a machine, power it on, and walk away.
+Plug in a machine, power it on, turn on netboot in BIOS and walk away.
 It gets an OS, a hostname, SSH access, and (optionally) connects to Viam cloud and your Tailscale network.
 No USB drives, no interactive installers, no manual configuration on the target.

 **x86 machines** (Meerkats, NUCs, Minisforum, etc.) use PXE network boot — the machine downloads and installs Ubuntu over the LAN.